wvlet/airframe/README.md

 [coverall-badge]: https://coveralls.io/repos/github/wvlet/airframe/badge.svg?branch=master
 [coverall-link]: https://coveralls.io/github/wvlet/airframe?branch=master

-# Introduction
+Airframe is a dependency injection library tailored to Scala.
 Airframe injects object dependencies as in [Google Guice](https://github.com/google/guice).

-With Airframe you can build objects in three steps:
+While Guice is for Java objects (e.g., using constructors or providers to inject objects), Airframe is redesigned it for Scala traits, so that we can mix-in traits that have many object dependencies.

+Airframe only requires the following three steps to build objects:
 - *Bind*: Describe instance types necessary in your class with `bind[X]`:
 ```scala
 import wvlet.airframe._